Bythalassa/OOP-Python/concepts.md

 - **example one:** In the real World everything has descriptive Data.
 A Student has a Name and Age.
 Furthermore, a Student is able to do **actions** such as learn and eat.
 Now let's translate this to Python.

-- **One Class :** We design a Student.
-So Student is a Class in Python.
+- **One Class :** We design a "Student".
+So "Student" is a Class in Python.

 ´´´